TrvsGrant/Auravana-Project/.github/ISSUE_TEMPLATE/issue--contribution-membership-request.md

 [ MEMBERSHIP REQUEST INQUIRY QUESTIONNAIRE ]

+Who are you?
+First Name:
+Last Name:
+Role Identifier:

 Do you agree to all of the following?
    - I have skills applicable to a societal engineering project.
    - I have a minimum of 7-10 weekly hours to volunteer (20+ for coordination positions).